US consumer inflation eased to 7.7% over past 12 months

 WASHINGTON (AP) — Price increases moderated in the United States last month in the latest sign that the inflation pressures that have gripped the nation might be easing as the economy slows and consumers grow more cautious.

 Consumer inflation reached 7.7% in October from a year earlier and 0.4% from September, the government said Thursday.
 The year-over-year increase, a slowdown from 8.2% in September, was the smallest rise since January.
-A separate measure called core inflation, which excludes volatile food and energy costs, rose 6.3% in the past 12 months and 0.3% from September.
+A separate gauge called core inflation, which excludes volatile food and energy, rose 6.3% in the past 12 months and 0.3% from September.

 The numbers were all lower than economists had expected.